 One major white-label OTT vendor, Ventuno, states this directly on its product page: "Ventuno charges a fixed monthly fee (based on the features that you are using), and a variable usage fee for bandwidth, storage, encoding, and watch time (based on your consumption every month).
 You get a certain amount of free usage every month."

 This two-layer structure is common across the category.
 A broadcaster launching a live sports channel with high peak viewership or a faith network with long-form sermons watched across thousands of devices will generate significantly more usage than a small VOD library with light traffic.
 The total monthly cost at scale can be two to three times the headline plan price.
+The deeper question is how the fee is structured in the first place: our guide to OTT platform pricing models explains why usage-based pricing keeps more of your revenue than per-subscriber pricing as you grow.

 Before signing, ask the vendor for a usage cost estimate based on your expected monthly stream hours, your average concurrent viewers during peak events, and your total storage.
 Get it in writing.
 Do not rely on the plan page number alone.